SuffolkLITLab/legal-tech-class/class/docs/classes/2021-smart-machines/2021-smart-machines-assignments.md

 Focus questions:
 1. How would you define the "Access to Justice Gap"?
 1. What surprised you when you read the report?
-1. How does the reality of access to lawyers fit with the cases and the role of lawyers in law school classes?
+1. How does the reality of access to lawyers fit with the cases you studied and the role of lawyers in law school classes?

 During class:
 * Outline of the semester